Volleyed and thundered, 1940

 At that time, 1st Armoured Division had been designed for both rapid attacks and reconnaissance in force; on paper, it was a unit that should have caused any opponent a serious headache.
 However, it was still in the process of being brought up to fighting strength when the German invasion of France was unleashed.
 Planners in the British War Office initially placed the unit on standby, hoping the Blitzkrieg would be contained and allow for its introduction on the frontlines as a fully-equipped, fully-supported unit.
 But as catastrophe loomed, it was decided to rush the unit to Normandy in a desperate bid to assist the French.
-Its orders were confused and its supply shaky; its collaboration with the French weak and, most importantly, its tanks were either unfamiliar or obsolete – or both.
+Its orders were confused and its supply shaky; its collaboration with the French weak; and its tanks were either unfamiliar or obsolete – or both.
 That the division managed to escape German clutches was due to the men’s endurance and the level-headed leadership of its command.

 Into the inferno

 Normandy, May 24 1940: a motorised infantry detachment of the 4th Border Regiment is driving through a silent wood to the northwest of Amiens.
 While the soldiers knew they were approaching the battle zone, none suspected that they had blundered into carefully laid German positions.
 The crack of rifles, the stutter of machine guns and the bark of anti-tank guns shattered the rustic peace.
 The Borders’ trucks were aflame within seconds.
-Those able to ran or staggered away from the scene looking for help, while fire consumed those who failed to escape.
+Those who could ran or staggered away from the scene looking for help, while fire consumed those who failed to escape.
 Nearby, in a position overlooking the woods and having started their own operations, Lieutenant Gavin and his armoured squadron of the Queen’s Bays could see a pall of smoke rising from the burning vehicles.
-Gavin ordered the squadron to advance and rescue the stricken Borders.
-They neutralised much of the opposition by laying down a wall of machine gun fire.
-The squadron then extracted the survivors while facing the constant threat of a counter attack.
+Gavin ordered the squadron to advance and rescue the stricken Borders and they neutralised much of the opposition by laying down a wall of machine gun fire.
+The squadron then extracted the survivors, while facing the constant threat of a counter attack.
 They performed their difficult task admirably and saved a good number of men before beating a hasty retreat…

 The 1st Armoured Division had arrived in Cherbourg only a few days beforehand and was composed of two brigades: the ‘Light’ 2nd Brigade and the ‘Heavy’ 3rd Brigade.
 The Queen’s Bays, the 9th Lancers and the 10th Hussars comprised 2nd Brigade.
 The 3rd Brigade, which was made up by the 2nd RTR (Royal Tank Regiment) and 5th RTR, was one regiment short – the 3rd RTR had been sent to take part in the doomed defence of Calais.
 There was another other serious problem as artillery and infantry from the division’s support group had been siphoned off for use in other theatres, defeating the purpose of it being a pocket strike force.
 Worse still, the 257 tanks of the Division were questionable in quality.
 The Vickers Mark VIB and VIC tanks were obsolete even by 1940 standards, while the division’s new and untested BESA machine guns had yet to be fitted into the tanks and had only just arrived in packing cases before embarkation.
 Many of the gunners had not been trained on using and maintaining this armament.